Severe weather warnings lifted, bridge washed out, slips close roads

-The main Kaimai Range route via SH29 remains impassable due to multiple slips and a bridge has been washed out on No. 4 Rd in Te Puke, leaving some residents stranded while authorities look at emergency access options.
+The main Kaimai Range route via State Highway 29 remains impassable due to multiple slips and a bridge has been washed out on No. 4 Rd in Te Puke, leaving some residents stranded while authorities look at emergency access options.

 Police said there was widespread flooding across the Bay and roads have been heavily affected by slips.
 Police are asking those in areas experiencing severe weather to stay put and not attempt to travel on the roads, many of which were undrivable.